-The design of the new polymer £50 note has been unveiled, featuring an image of computer pioneer Alan Turing along with a number of groundbreaking security features.
+The new polymer £50 has now entered circulation, featuring an image of computer pioneer Alan Turing along with a number of groundbreaking security features.

 Here, Which? tells you everything you need to know about the Bank of England’s most secure note yet.

-The note will enter circulation on 23 June this year to mark what would have been Turing’s 109th birthday.
+The note entered circulation on 23 June to mark what would have been Turing’s 109th birthday.

 Appropriately, considering Alan Turing’s pivotal role in cracking Second World War codes, the Bank of England says the polymer £50 sits alongside the polymer £10 and £20 notes as the most secure it has produced.

 Key security features include a hologram that changes between the words ‘Fifty’ and ‘Pounds’ when the note is tilted, and a number ‘50’ that only appears under ultraviolet light.

 Elements such as these make the note extremely difficult for criminals to duplicate, reducing the chances of fake notes entering circulation.